Kurganmashzavod: History

-Kurganmashzavod has received a large state contract worth $250 million for building and repairing an unspecified number of BMP-3 vehicles between 2007 – 2010.
-The company plans on investing about $40 million to re-equip its facilities.
+Kurganmashzavod received a large state contract worth $250 million for building and repairing an unspecified number of BMP-3 vehicles between 2007 – 2010.
+The company planned on investing about $40 million to re-equip its facilities.

 In late December 2015, the company was reportedly "balancing on the brink of full stoppage" of its AFV production because of an outstanding natural gas bill of 55.5 million rubles (approximately US$764,000) to Gazprom Mezhregiongaz.

 In 2019, ownership of the company was transferred to High Precision Systems (part of the Rostec holding).